Youssup/Youssup/README.md

 **`Software Engineer`**

 I am a Software Engineer dedicated to learning, solving problems, and guiding aspiring Computer Science Students.
-I am currently a Support Engineer at AgileInfoTech and the President of Eleet Coders.
+I am currently the President of Eleet Coders and working as a Support Engineer at AgileInfoTech.

 #